-Bechtel and University of California formed partnerships that manage and operate the two labs.
-Bechtel and UC's partners are Babcock & Wilcox and URS.
+Bechtel and University of California formed partnerships that manage and operate Lawrence Livermore National Laboratory and, from 2006 through 2018, Los Alamos National Laboratory.
 At Livermore, the partnership also includes Battelle and Texas A&M University.
 Their combined record of accomplishments and awards is unmatched in both science and industry.

 The labs have expertise in nearly every scientific discipline.
-Personnel there work tirelessly to maintain and enhance national security and advance such crucial efforts as understanding climate change and developing sustainable sources of energy.
+Personnel there work to maintain and enhance national security and advance such crucial efforts as understanding climate change and developing sustainable sources of energy.